mich-codes-sa/test/readme.md

 This file is intended to serve as a reference document while I get into the habit of interacting with git for version control.
 I will be using the commands given while I followed the Tech With Tim tutorial at the following URL: https://www.youtube.com/watch?v=DVRQoVRzMIY

+git init
+    turn the directory you are in in the command prompt into a git repo git remote add origin url
-git add .
+    downloads the code from a github repo with it's url to your local machine. git add .
     add all files to the staging area
 git status